Optimal Layout Synthesis for Deep Quantum Circuits on NISQ Processors with 100+ Qubits: Two-Way Parallel SAT encoding

 If a SWAP-touch variable is False, we propagate the corresponding mapping variables.

-\paragraph*{\texttt{MappedPQubits} and \texttt{Ancillaries}} Using ancillary qubits can reduce the minimal number of SWAPs needed.
-For ancillary SWAPs, we need to keep track of mapped qubits (including at time step $0$).
+\paragraph*{\texttt{MappedPQubits} and \texttt{Ancillaries}} Using additional qubits, traditionally called \emph{ancillaries}, can reduce the total number of SWAPs needed.
+An \emph{ancillary SWAP} exchanges a mapped qubit with an unmapped qubit.
+To specify this, we need to keep track of mapped qubits (including at time step $0$).
 We specify that a physical qubit $p$ is mapped to some logical qubit if and only if its mapped variable $\mappedp_{p}$ is True.

 We restrict that at least one of the swapped physical qubits is a mapped qubit.
 With similar constraints, we also provide an option for only non-ancillary SWAPs.